 In women, though, the pattern isn't as distinct.
 Instead of losing hair in a specific place, women who suffer from this condition see hair all over their head getting thinner.

-When is pattern baldness most likely to strike?
+When is pattern baldness most likely to occur?

 What causes pattern baldness?

-Unlike other types of baldness — which can be caused or worsened by outside factors, like drug treatments and nutritional deficiencies — androgenic alopecia is caused solely by genetics.
+Unlike other types of baldness -- which can be caused or worsened by outside factors, like drug treatments and nutritional deficiencies -- androgenic alopecia is caused solely by genetics.
 Specifically, research has shown that the AR gene is responsible for pattern baldness.
+How so?

 However, scientists haven't ruled out genetics on the Y chromosome.
 Studies have shown that men whose fathers had experienced hair loss were 2.5 times more likely to experience hair loss themselves.
 And, further research has shown that men whose fathers had experienced hair loss were 2.5 times more likely to experience hair loss themselves, regardless of the mother's side of the family.